p2-inc/keycloak-orgs/README.md

 ![Install and enable Invitation Required Action](https://github.com/p2-inc/keycloak-orgs/assets/244253/c454cfaa-e50f-4a3c-94b4-87e9e85801d6)

 There are some non-standard flows where the required action does not do this detection.
 For these cases, there is a custom Authenticator you can add to a copy of the standard browser flow.
 Add the `Invitation` authenticator as a "REQUIRED" execution following the "Username Password Form" as a child of the forms group.
-This authenticator checks to see if the authenticated user has outstanding Invitations to Organizations, and then adds the Required Action that they must complete to accept or reject their Invitations following a successful authentication.
+Both the Required Action and the Authenticator check to see if the authenticated user has outstanding Invitations to Organizations, and then adds the Required Action that they must complete to accept or reject their Invitations following a successful authentication.

+Note that it is a default to require that an email address be _verified_, as it would present a security issue to allow anyone who uses an email address to register to join an organization without verifying that the user is the owner of that email address.
+Because of that, it is assumed that you are using invitations in conjunction with setting *Verify Email* as a _default_ Required Action.

 #### IdP Discovery